UrbanAnalyst/dodgr/README.md

-This will automatically download the street network (using [`osmdata`](https://cran.r-project.org/package=osmdata)), and even then calculating distances between 1,000 points – that’s 1,000,000 pairwise distances! – can be done in around 10 seconds.
+This will automatically download the street network (using [`osmdata`](https://cran.r-project.org/package=osmdata)), and even then calculating distances between 1,000 points – that’s 1,000,000 pairwise distances\! – can be done in around 10 seconds.

 ### Other Functions